Ideas on How to Handle

 Look for Patterns

 I recommend that you look for patterns of behavior to determine what triggers episodes of sundowning.
-Write down when they occur and how your family member responds.
+Write down when they occur and how your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More member responds.
 In doing so, you may be able to figure out the triggers to avoid or the coping strategies that work best for you.

 Establish a Daily Routine